Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Placing AWS credentials on an EC2 instance to give it permission to make secure API calls to other AWS services is highly insecure.

 	+	#####	Security solution
+		Attach an IAM role to the EC2 instance that grants permission to make API requests to other services.

 ### Managing EC2